PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 Refaster template is not covered by a test, if it influences unrelated test code, or if the associated test doesn't follow certain established standards, then this irregularity will be reported, and the associated template collection test will fail.
-This way developers receive guidance on how to write Refaster template tests and assurance that every template is properly tested.
+This way, developers receive guidance on how to write Refaster template tests and assurance that every template is properly tested.

 ## How to test a collection of Refaster templates